 First of all, the calendar was named after the fifth century BC Athenian astronomer Meton.
-The Metonic 19-year period has 6940 days (from counting 12 years of 12 months and 7 years of 13 months).
-Some months had 29 days and some others had 30 days.
+The Metonic nineteen-year period has 6940 days (from counting 12 years of 12 months and 7 years of 13 months).
+Some months had 29 days and some others had thirty days.

 The astonishing thing about these calculations by Geminos is that we find the same math inscribed in the back cover of the Antikythera computer.
 That’s not accidental.